DavidBuchanan314/mp4decrypt.js/README.md

 The goal is feature parity with [Bento4 mp4decrypt](https://www.bento4.com/documentation/mp4decrypt/)

-Current status: It works for `cenc` mode!
+Current status: It kinda works for `cenc` mode!
 However, it's extremely hacky, it just decrypts in-place and doesn't rewrite any of the metadata.
 The resultant file is playable in mpv at least.
+Also right now the decryption key is hardcoded in the source, and the whole input file is buffered in memory, among other incomplete things.